JurrivhLeon/PJs_of_ImagePrpcessing/README.md

 vtk==9.2.2
 ```

 There are 8 projects in total.
-Codes of project 2 to 8 are updated to this repo.
+Codes of project 2 to 8 are updated to this repo.<br>
 Project 2: Otsu Thresholding and Linear Interpolation <br>
 Project 3: Spatial Filters <br>
 Project 4: Frequency Filters <br>